kuyur/algorithm-and-data-structure-practice/02/readme.md

     0 1 1 0 0  →  0 1 ❶ 0 0  →  0 0 0 1 0
     0 0 0 0 0     0 0 0 0 0     0 0 1 0 0

+You can refer to https://en.wikipedia.org/wiki/Lights_Out_(game) for more detail.

 # Question
 Given a matrix panel with some lights on, find out the solution with minimum steps to turn off all lights.
 If there is no solution, return null.